Fayetteville, AR: There are a few things that professors will tell you not to do when you are in law school.

 At the time in the late 1990s, when a student visited the campus medical clinic, he or she would have been greeted with a life-size Barbie doll staring like a crazed zombie at the sick students waiting to receive Benadryl or other life-saving medicine.

 Let me say that again: A life-sized Barbie doll.
 Well over 6 feet tall.

 I don’t know if it is still there but it was not very appealing, unlike the Mattel Russian Barbie I had purchased for my bride.

 Which was pretty and stayed that way until one of our girls gave her a hair-cut years later.

-Now, for reasons I can’t go into here, we were pretty sure that my bride was pregnant.
+We were pretty sure that my bride was pregnant.
 But we had to get the official test from the clinic so some insurance official could make a car or house payment that month.